Bookkeeping is the task of recording all the day-to-day transactions of your business, like sales invoices, cash receipts and expenses.

 Step 4: Run reports for general ledger and trial balance

-If this sounds confusing, don’t worry, it is.
+If this sounds confusing, don’t worry – it often is.
 Give us a call and we can help you get set up.

-We’re happy to answer your questions, clear up any confusion about either bookkeeping method and get you on the right path.
+We’re happy to answer your questions, clear up any confusion and get you on the right path.
 Having clean, up-to-date books will make tax time so much easier for you!
 Give us a call or set an appointment up with us today.

 Read more about Bookkeeping topics that may be helpful to you and your small business.

 Are you on the hunt for a more proactive small business accountant?
 That’s us.